 Fiction / Literature

-What happens when you mix an orphaned girl just coming of age, a grieving, pain-filled family, a rural Kentucky barnyard, a donkey who has lived since Adam and has stories to tell, a mentally-handicapped man, and an apocalyptic climax?
-Happily, you get a literary novel that maintains its lyrical language and dramatic pace from the first to the last page and leaves you thinking, smiling, wondering, looking at this life and the next with eyes to see in fresh, new ways.
+An orphaned girl, a rural Kentucky barnyard, a donkey who has lived since Adam and has stories to tell, a mentally-handicapped man, and an apocalyptic climax: All this adds up to a literary novel that maintains its lyrical language and dramatic pace from the first to the last page and leaves you thinking, smiling, wondering, looking at this life and the next with eyes to see in fresh, new ways.

-For readers who love layered fiction both personal and sweeping in scope.
-If you enjoy literary novels that show the intersection of the grit, grief and glory of life on earth with the presence, power and persuasion of the supernatural and heavenly—this novel will enthrall you.
+For readers who enjoy layered fiction both personal and sweeping in scope… This literary novel shows the intersection of earthy life’s grit, grief and glory with the presence, power and persuasion of the supernatural and heavenly.

 At the back of the book is an interview with the author and a discussion guide for reading groups and book clubs.